 From intimate but relaxed fine dining to modern, vibrant eateries that cross as cocktail bars and everything in between, here are all the best restaurants in Highgate.

 Side Door BBQ

 Get your American barbecue fix at Side Door BBQ, home of all things smoked, marinated, charred and glazed.
-Grab your meat with all the trimmings you could want—think house made cornbread, corn on the cob, jalapeño poppers and pickled slaw!
-Also, the pork-belly Lollipops and hush puppies with blue cheese sauce are must orders.
-Go with as many people as possible and enjoy the SDB meat platters!
+Grab your meat with all the trimmings you could want—think house-made cornbread, corn on the cob, jalapeño poppers and pickled slaw.
+Also, the pork-belly Lollipops and hush puppies are must orders.
+Go with as many people as possible and enjoy the SDB meat platters.

 El Publico is a fun and energetic spot to start a night out on Beaufort, and their Tommy’s Margarita is, undoubtedly, the best of its kind in Perth.
-Choose from the a la carte menu - the duck carnitas are a non-negotiable - or go for the ‘feed me’ menu which will see you buried in chicharron, street corn and tacos for just $39!
+Choose from the a la carte menu—the fish tacos are a non-negotiable—or go for the ‘feed me’ menu which will see you buried in chicharron, street corn and tacos for just $39.
 P.S.
 The hot sauce is seriously hot, so be careful not to derail the night by going too hard.

 Sparrow Indonesian Takeaway

 Long noted as one of the best spots to get quick, cheap and delicious takeaway in Highgate, Sparrow Indonesian's charm lies in its disrepair.
 Housed in an old-school corner shop right at the end of Lincoln Street, Sparrow’s Gado Gado or Beef Rendang will transport you straight across the Indian Ocean to our favourite neighbouring islands with one bite.

 2 Fat Indians